 (f) notify the Client without undue delay on becoming aware of a Personal Data breach;

 (g) at the written direction of the Client, delete or return Personal Data and copies thereof to the Client on termination of the Contract unless required by Applicable Law, or there is some other legitimate reason, to store the Personal Data; and

-8.5 The Client consents to Cornwall Insight appointing any third party (as Cornwall Insight may choose from time to time) as a third-party processor of Personal Data under the Contract.
-Cornwall Insight confirms that it has entered or (as the case may be) will enter with the third-party processor into a written agreement incorporating terms which are substantially similar to those set out in this clause 8.
-As between the parties, Cornwall Insight shall remain fully liable for all acts or omissions of any third-party processor appointed by it pursuant to this clause 8.5.
+7.5 The Client consents to Cornwall Insight appointing any third party (as Cornwall Insight may choose from time to time) as a third-party processor of Personal Data under the Contract.
+Cornwall Insight confirms that it has entered or (as the case may be) will enter with the third-party processor into a written agreement incorporating terms which are substantially similar to those set out in this clause 7.
+As between the parties, Cornwall Insight shall remain liable pursuant to these Conditions for all acts or omissions of any third-party processor appointed by it pursuant to this clause 7.5.